premnikumbh/learn-devops-with-chatgpt/day03/bandit_lv17_to_lv23.md

   level 17 | user - bandit16 | password - kSkvUpMQ7lBYyCM4GBPvCvT1BfWRy0Dx

 Hint for password of bandit17
 The credentials for the next level can be retrieved by submitting the password of the current level to a port on localhost in the range 31000 to 32000.
 First find out which of these ports have a server listening on them.
 Then find out which of those speak SSL/TLS and which don’t.
-There is only 1 server that will give the next credentials, the others will simply send back to you whatever you send to it.
+There is only 1 server that will give the next credentials, the others will simply send back to you whatever you send to it. to check for servers nmap -sV localhost -p 31000-32000 to connect to server openssl s_client -connect localhost:31790 ncat --ssl localhost 31790

 RSA Private Key for user bandit17
 -----BEGIN RSA PRIVATE KEY-----